AndreVede/pdf_env_md/README.md

 If you get an error from puppeteer, consider that:

 - You should have a connection to the Internet.
-- Also, run `bun x puppeteer browsers install chrome` to install chrome for puppeteer.
+- Also, run `bun x puppeteer browsers install chrome` to install chrome for puppeteer or use `nix develop` if you have **nix** installed.